 Spread: 30 feet

 Stunning multi-stemmed form of paper birch shows off snow-white peeling bark and gold fall color; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value, keep it happy to avoid problems with birch borer

-Clump Paper Birch has dark green foliage throughout the season.
+Clump Paper Birch has dark green deciduous foliage on a tree with an oval habit of growth.
 The pointy leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.

 Clump Paper Birch is a multi-stemmed deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;